brandongregory/dndhelp/src/dnd-in-pop-culture/dragon-age/da2-isabela.md

 ---
 layout: article-no-related.njk
-meta_title: "Isabela from Dragon Age 2 in DnD"
+meta_title: "How to Build Isabela from Dragon Age 2 in DnD"
 meta_description: "Isabela is everyone's favorite pirate queen, but her flashy dueling style makes for a great DnD character.
 Check out this guide to learn how to make her in DnD."
 author: "Brandon Gregory"
 section_name: dragon-age